 In New Jersey, the state uses the Alcotest 7110 breath testing device to prosecute DWI cases which is manufactured by Draeger Safety.
 Travis J. Tormey attended a seminar in 2011 to obtain his Alcotest 7110 certification.
 The seminar was given to only about 20 lawyers in New Jersey and was conducted by the vice president of Draeger Safety.
 Mr. Tormey is now trained on the Alcotest 7110 MKIII-C Version NJ3.11′s analytical system, components, and peripherals, as well as how to operate the instrument and perform a New Jersey specific breath test sequence.
 As such, Mr. Tormey is licensed to operate the breath testing device used in all New Jersey DWI cases and can utilize this expertise to determine the admissibility of the breath test result in your case.

-Our experienced criminal defense lawyers are available immediately to assist you with your DWI case in New Jersey.
-Contact our offices anytime for a free initial consultation at 866-949-6948.
-We are happy to talk to you about your case.
+Our highly knowledgeable DWI defense lawyers are available immediately to discuss the circumstances of your specific DWI case in Morris County or New Jersey.
+Contact our offices in Morristown anytime for a free initial consultation at 866-949-6948.
+We are happy to answer all of your questions.